 ___ Current Water/sewer Bill ___ Current Cell Phone Bill

 A parent or guardian must be present for the registration process.

-For the welfare of all students and staff members, visitors to any of our school facilities are requested to sign in at the school office or security desk and report to the main office.
+For the welfare of all students and staff members, all visitors, who wish to enter school buildings during the arrival/dismissal periods, must wait until all students have entered/departed the building before entering and proceeding to the main office to sign in.
+All visitors must have an appointment.
 School staff members will issue visitor passes and arrange for teachers to meet with parents/guardians.
-Please be aware that metal detectors are in use in all of our schools to safeguard the safety and well-being of our students, staff, and visitors.
+Please be aware that metal detectors are in use in all of our schools to safeguard the safety and well-being of our students, staff, and visitors

 District Crisis Plan